luandretta/js-quiz/README.md

 ## Features

-The website is comprised of 2 pages, the index page and the contact page.
+The website is comprised of 1 page, the index page.

  ### **Index page**